dwalleck/darylwalleck.dev/content/post/dotnet-cli.md

 dotnet new sln
 ```

 Perfect!
-However, this creates an empty solution file, so there is a bit more
+This creates an empty solution file, so there is a bit more work to be
-work to be done.
-While you could add an entry for your project by hand to the
+done.
+While you could edit the solution file by hand to add a reference an entry
-solution file, there is also a `dotnet sln` command to allow you to add, list,
+for your project by hand to the solution file, there is also a `dotnet sln`
-and delete items from the solution.
+command to allow you to add, list, and delete items from the solution.

+// TODO: Add a list to show it exists
 ```bash
 dotnet sln add .\App1.csproj
 ```

 ## Source Control

-While adding source control is a quick `git init` away, there's one thing thats
+While adding source control to a project is a quick `git init` away, there's
-still missing: a .gitignore file.
-While you could track down the official GitHub
+another thing that's still missing: a .gitignore file.
+While you could track
-repo that has .gitignore files for most language types or just copy one from an
+down the official GitHub repo that has .gitignore files for most language types
-old project, the .NET team has thankfully added a `dotnet new gitignore` command
+or just copy one from an old project, the .NET team has thankfully added a
-generate the file for you.
-It's one of those small things that save you a bit
+`dotnet new gitignore` command to generate the file for you.
+It's one of those
+small additions that save a bit of time and doesn't leave you wondering if you
-of time and gives confidence that you have the "right" .gitignore file.
+have the "right" .gitignore file.

 ## Global Tools